zck/unit-test.arc/README.markdown

 ### Defining a suite

+To declare a suite, give it a name, then a declare a bunch of tests.
 When declaring a test, give it a name, then the code to run it.
 Use asserts (see below) when you want to throw if the two things aren't equal to each other.

     (suite math
            good (assert-is 4 (+ 2 2))